DerekLai0109/ai_challenge_taiwan_2018_private/README.md

 # Recent Trends in Deep Learning Based Natural Language Processing

 Natural language processing \(NLP\) are computational techniques for the automatic analysis and representation of human language.
- NLP enables computers to perform natural language related tasks, ranging from parsing and part-of-speech \(POS\) tagging, to machine translation and dialog systems.
+ NLP enables computers to perform natural language related tasks.

 Machine learning approaches targeting NLP problems have been based on shallow models \(e.g., SVM and logistic regression\) trained on high dimensional and sparse features for decades.
  Neural networks based on dense vector representations have been producing superior results on various NLP tasks in the last few years.